 Depending on the changes in the regulatory framework under which we operate, we may need to process your Personal Data for the fulfilment of new requirements set place in laws and regulation.
 For example, we also need to process your Personal Data in order to make sure that we fulfil all the requirements deriving from applicable sanction-related regulations, e.g. verify that you are not a sanctioned person, that your business operation do not involve sanctioned persons, that you are not under the investigation of any relevant authorities, etc. Persons who are identified as higher-risk clients, might be subject to enhanced Know Your Customer measures and additional Personal Data might be asked from them or acquired about them.

 We must also report to public authorities, like the state revenue service, social security institutions, central banks or other financial sector supervisory authorities.
 Exact scope of reported Personal Data will depend on which law(s) or regulatory requirements we are fulfilling.
 If you have deposits (including funds in current account(s)) or investment products, we may be obliged to report to the tax authorities about account balance(s) and interests paid; in the case of a loan, we will be obliged to report data about your loan (e.g. financial obligation(s)).

 We want to offer Services and provide information which are relevant to you.
 We improve our Services constantly, and thus customer data and input is very important.
 We also want you to know about our new or improved Services.
-We analyse our Customers’ data to develop and offer additional Services, perform Customer surveys, conduct market analysis and compile statistics, and organize games or campaigns to improve your experience while using our Services.
+We analyse our Customers’ data to develop and offer additional Services, perform Customer surveys, conduct market analysis and compile statistics, and organize and invite you to games, campaigns and other customer events to improve your experience while using our Services.